freenas/freenas-docs/userguide/intro.rst

 * iocage jails can now be restarted from the |web-ui| in :menuselection:`Jails -->` |ui-options| :menuselection:`--> Restart`.

+* The :guilabel:`Hostname` and :guilabel:`Domain` set in
+  :menuselection:`Network --> Global Congifuration`
+  is now always visible on the top tool bar row.

 .. _Path and Name Lengths: